vincecampanale/blog/_posts/2016-12-10-check-for-palindromes.markdown

 Great.
 Now let's put some meat on this sandwich.

 #### Step 2: Stare the problem down.
 Let it know who's boss.
-Then turn it into pseudocode.
+Then psuedocode.
 This challenge is harder than it seems at face value.
 Let's make sure it doesn't know that, though.
 A handy hint that Free Code Camp gives us is "Note: You'll need to remove all non-alphanumeric characters (punctuation, spaces, and symbols) and turn everything into lower case in order to check for palindromes.
 Let's break this down into some pseudocode: